Careers360 Logo

 Answer:

 Multicellular Organisms have complex systems each assigned to a specific task.
-These systems comprise of tissues which comprise of millions of cells which require a continous supply of oxygen to meet the functional requirements and since all these cells are not in contact with the environment around the organism diffusion is insufficient to meet the oxygen requirements of multicellular organisms.
+These systems comprise of tissues which comprise millions of cells that require a continuous supply of oxygen to meet the functional requirements and since all these cells are not in contact with the environment around the organism diffusion is insufficient to meet the oxygen requirements of multicellular organisms.

 Q. 2.
 What criteria do we use to decide whether something is alive?